Pros And Cons Of Satellite Internet

 Other issues include the fact that data sent via satellite travels in straight lines.
 If your dish does not have an unobstructed line of sight to the satellite, it can’t receive anything.
 If you live in a very hilly or mountainous area, in the middle of a forest, or in a small house between two large apartment blocks, you may find that your reception is blocked.
 It also means that inclement weather will affect your connection.

 Satellite internet also suffers from relatively high prices.
 You may end up forking over $100 a month for an unsatisfactory connection.
 Cheaper packages are sometimes available, but often come with data caps.
 This means that if you exceed your daily, weekly, or monthly allotment, your connection will then be “throttled”.
 This means that your provider will intentionally slow down your internet to punish you for using more than you paid for, in hopes of encouraging you to upgrade to the pricier package.

-Also worth noting is that typically cannot use a VPN or virtual private network over satellite internet.
+Also worth noting is that typically cannot use a virtual private network or VPN, over satellite internet.
 If you prize anonymity online, the VPN is one of the best ways to achieve it; indeed, if you want to trick foreign servers into thinking you are in their country, it’s sometimes your only option.

 The last issue is very unlikely to come up, but bears mentioning more for reassurance than any other reason: sometimes, satellites go wrong.
 They fall out of orbit, data they send gets intercepted by hostile powers, or they simply have a software failure.
 If this happens, you could be disconnected instantly and wait a very long time for a new satellite to move into place.
 Fortunately, modern networks enjoy sufficiently extensive coverage that this issue should probably not rank as a deciding factor.